 Maine has the highest moose population in the lower 48 states thanks to abundant habitat, no predators, and successful wildlife management.
 Over the last ten years Maine’s core moose population has remained stable, but this comes after a century of fluctuation.
 Maine’s moose population experienced a severe decline to an estimated 2,000 individuals in the early 1900s.
-However, with improved hunting restrictions and forest regeneration, the moose population experienced significant growth into the 1990’s to an estimated 29,000 and likely reached their highest population by the year 2000.
+However, with improved hunting restrictions regulated by MDIFW and forest regeneration, the moose population experienced significant growth into the 1990’s to an estimated 29,000 and likely reached their highest population by the year 2000.
 Pioneering new techniques MDIFW estimated moose at around 76,000 in 2012.
 Since the recovery, climate change has begun to influence the success and proliferation of winter tick, leading to poor reproduction and low calf survival through the first winter.
 Without intervention, biologists believe that the population will likely destabilize, but MDIFW’s biologists are working to implement adaptive methods to keep our moose population healthy and stable for the future.

 What are winter ticks, and why are they a problem?

 The winter tick is a small, external parasite which, like all of Maine’s 15 tick species, survives on the blood of animals.
 Though they are capable of feeding on many different species, winter tick infestations are most commonly found in moose.
 Unlike other ticks, winter ticks are not known to spread disease.
 However, they can be deadly to moose less than one year of age and lower cow reproductivity.

 Bites by the thousands